-If you want a rich, luscious, refined sugar-free dessert, this vegan snickers cheesecake is perfect!
-It’s packed full of all the snickers flavors, with peanut butter, caramel, and chocolate and is gluten and refined sugar-free and so, so easy!
+If you are a snickers fan looking for a rich, luscious, refined sugar-free dessert, this vegan snickers cheesecake is for you!
+It’s packed full of all the snickers flavors, with creamy peanut butter, gooey caramel, and chocolate but made gluten free & refined sugar free!

-This particular cheesecake isn’t raw, because of the cookie base and caramel sauce, but I tried to stick to the premise of using more whole-food ingredients, without added refined sugar!
+This particular cheesecake isn’t raw, because of the caramel sauce, but I tried to stick to the premise of using more whole-food ingredients, without added refined sugar!

 What is a vegan cheesecake made out of?